 The disc model (pictured above) shares the same frame material, but comes with bolt through disc brakes and can support 30mm tyres.

 There’s also a steel build, which uses Reynolds 725 metal.
-The geometry here is a little more relaxed at 551/388mm stack and reach in a size medium.
+The geometry here is a little more relaxed, with a slightly higher front end than the aluminium choices.
 The Endurance 725 rim starts at £899 and the disc at £999.

 All models come with kinked seat stays to add compliance and reduce vibration, plus bolt through axles for discs and 28mm/30mm tyre clearance.
 They can all be built up with an integrated carbon cockpit.